openquantumhardware/qick/quick_start/README_general.md

 netmask 255.255.255.0
 ```

-Change the `192.168.2.99` to the desired static IP address, and save the file.
+* Change the `192.168.2.99` to the desired static IP address, and save the file.
 You can now close the terminal, power off the RFSoC board, and connect it to the switch.
+* Configure youe computer's Ethernet port to connect to the LAN with a static IP.

 #### For a point-to-point Ethernet connection
 * Connect your Ethernet cable from your computer to the RFSoC Ethernet port.
-* Configure your computer's Ethernet port with a static IP in the 192.168.2.xxx range, similar to below:
+* Configure your computer's Ethernet port with a static IP in the 192.168.2.xxx range, similar to below (see also https://pynq.readthedocs.io/en/latest/appendix/assign_a_static_ip.html):

 <p align="center">
  <img src="quick-start-guide-pics/static_ip.png" alt="Setting a static IP in Windows">